borealbirds/WildTrax-dataHarmonization/README.md

 | :------- | :-------------- | :-------------- | :---------------- |
 | comments     | Text | Any comments related to survey.
 As needed | NO |

-### Common Survey Table Errors for Unrequired Fields
+Common Survey Table Errors for Unrequired Fields: